Sending an Update

 After an interview, send a note of thanks, express your gratitude at being interviewed, perhaps confirm your interest, and mention (briefly!) any thoughts you have on how you fit with their program.
-This note often serves the same function as a Letter of Interest.
 For more information regarding Thank You Notes, please see our Interview Tips.

 Letter of Intent

 A Letter of Intent is generally sent after an interview or being put on a waitlist; it specifically informs one school that they are your first choice, you will accept their offer if they extend one, and that you will withdraw your applications from other schools if accepted.
 You should send a Letter of Intent to only one school, and if accepted, should not change your mind.
 In your letter, explain why they are your first choice, what you would bring to that school and clearly state that you will accept an offer.